brgmnn/fish-docker-compose/README.md

 # docker-compose completions for Fish

-Fish shell completions for docker-compose.
+Fish shell completions for docker-compose, completing both subcommands for `docker-compose` as well as services for those subcommands.

-Here is a collection of
+These completions are compatible with docker-compose 1.6, including both new and old versions of the `docker-compose.yml` file.

 ## Installation